 Rooted In A Family History

-How did it all begin?
+How did The Greenery’s history all begin?
 In 1973, owners, Ruthie and Berry Edwards fell in love with beautiful Hilton Head Island while on vacation.
 When the couple relocated, they bought a small landscape nursery with a staff of six employees, a couple of old pickup trucks and the desire to do something different.
 They focused on growing their business by hiring the most knowledgeable and experienced landscaping and gardening staff in the Lowcountry.

 One of the unique features at The Greenery’s original location – the garden center is an old church building, circa 1873.
 This charming, historic building was originally the Old Bethlehem Church just outside of Ridgeland, South Carolina.
 Ruthie Edwards saw the “For Sale” sign on the church, purchased it and had it moved by barge to its current location where it initially housed The Greenery’s office.
 Today it is part of our Garden Center and Gift Shop and remains one of the oldest buildings on the island.